Fog expected to cause further flight delays during busy travel weekend

 Towards New Year’s Eve, the weather will become “unsettled”, with wet and windy conditions forecast across the north of the UK and “less expansive” rain forecast in the south.

-The Met Office has issued two yellow weather warnings for most of Scotland next week and said heavy rain could bring “significant disruption” in the build-up to Hogmanay.
+The Met Office has issued a yellow warning for snow and rain for most of Scotland next week and said heavy downpours could bring “significant disruption” in the build-up to Hogmanay.

-Rain warnings are in place for much of Scotland on December 30 and 31 apart from Orkney and Shetland.
+Rain and snow warnings are in place for much of Scotland on December 30 and 31 apart from Orkney and Shetland.

 According to the forecaster, 50-70mm of rain is possible over the two days in many areas, while some places may see 100-140mm – with these higher totals most likely over western Scotland.